Thunjathe Ezhuthachan - the greatest "orchestrator" of Malayalam

 It was in Thunjan Parambu that Ezhuthachan modified the Malayalam alphabets and wrote the Harinamakeerthanam to popularize them.
 Even after centuries people from various parts of the state come to take sand from Thunjan Parambu to initiate their children to the alphabet.
 Every year, hundreds of people bring their children to write their first alphabets during the Vijayadasami festival, to Thunjan Parambu.

 - Harinamakeerthanam 14th stanza

-There is no controversy that the great teacher was the strongest sponsor of the 51 letter alphabet for Malayalam instead of the 30 letter Vattezhuthu.
+Vattezhuthu continued to be taught in various places as the Malayalam alphabet till the British regulations relating to registration of bonds and deeds eventually led to its disappearance.
+But there can be no difference of opinion that the great teacher was the strongest sponsor of the 51 letter alphabet for Malayalam instead of the 30 letter Vattezhuthu.